-The City will consider the use of publicly-owned land for the construction of affordable housing for low-to-moderate income households, public green or park space, and potentially community/neighborhood centers.
+The City will consider the use of publicly-owned land for the construction of affordable housing for lowto-moderate income households.

 CDBG Program Administration and activities designated as "Public Services" are subject to statutory expenditure limits.
 The Public Services limit is 15% of the grant plus prior year program income.
 The Program Administration limit is 20% of the grant plus current year program income.
 Annual activity budgets will be within these limits.
 CDBG awards between 2020 and 2024 may be greater or less than what is projected; significant fluctuations would be addressed in future plan amendments.